DrKazza/AutoRarity/README.md

-        node index.js scout <name> [token]          - scout <name> dungeon with all characters or with a specific [token] node index.js dg <name> [token]             - go in <name> dungeon with all characters or with a specific [token] node index.js sm [class] [quantity]         - summon [quantity=1] of [class=all] node index.js gp                            - get current gas price node index.js cn                            - get current nonce
+        node index.js scout <name> [token]          - scout <name> dungeon with all characters or with a specific [token] node index.js dg <name> [token]             - go in <name> dungeon with all characters or with a specific [token] node index.js sm [class] [quantity]         - summon [quantity=1] of [class=all] node index.js tn/testNames <file>           - validate and check for availability of names in <file>
+        node index.js gp                            - get current gas price node index.js cn                            - get current nonce
 ```